My OMSCS Experience

 If I had any reservations about reading research papers before, this course completely destroyed them.
 We were required to read 15-20 papers every week for the first few assignments, and also to write an annotated bibliography with at least 25 sources (mine had 41).

 Google Scholar is an excellent tool for finding papers, and you can even connect your Georgia Tech account to get direct links to Georgia Tech Library resources.
 This proved incredibly useful and it made me realize how advantageous it was to be considered a student and have access to such tools.

 For my first few assignments I looked into topics such as paraphrase generation, studying for the bar exam, and security awareness/phishing training.
 Before taking the course, however, Herman and I had already decided to build an app for teaching concurrency concepts in Go, so we started working on that about halfway through.

 I’m not finished with this course yet, but it’s my second favorite after Computer Networks.
 One reason is that it opened my eyes to the world of research, and made reading research papers feel more accessible.
 It’s also nice that one of the core focuses of the course is to give back to the educational technology community in some way, whether through research, development, or content.
 I recommend taking this course, but be prepared as it’s quite unlike the other courses (in a good way).

 Overall I’m happy to be enrolled in OMSCS.
 I’m learning a lot, and since I’m paying tuition and working toward a degree, it feels like there’s more at stake than if I were to just take some online courses or study on my own.
-I still love doing that too, but it’s nice that I’ll have a Master’s degree under my belt in the end.
+I still love doing that too, but it’s nice that I’ll have a Master’s degree in the end.
 I’ve also met some great people through the OMSCS Slack community.
-If you’re on the fence about applying I say go for it.
+If you’re on the fence about applying, I say go for it.